 Poor guy.
 The cute and gangly daddy longlegs has been saddled with the reputation of being a poisonous monster if only his fangs were longer.
 According to arachnologists at the University of California, this is untrue.
 “There is no reference to any pholcid spider (daddy longlegs) biting a human and causing a detrimental reaction.
 Furthermore, there are no toxicological studies testing the lethality of pholcid venom on any mammalian system.”
 In other words,…nope, it’s untrue.

 Again, this is untrue.
 While many spiders spin webs in order to catch prey, there are those varieties that employ other methods of catching their food.
 Spiders that belong to the lycosidae family (such as wolf spiders) do not spin webs, as well as jumping spiders and crab spiders.

 Spiders Will Come Into Your Home When It Gets Cold Outside

 We humans can anthropomorphize other creatures.
 Because we don’t like the cold, we think everything else wants to come inside during the winter as well.
 But when it comes to spiders, most house spiders live right there all year round, inside your home.
 In fact, less than 5 percent of house spiders have ever been outside.

 You Will Swallow an Average of Eight Spiders a Year While Sleeping

-Creepy, huh?
-Thank goodness this one is wrong!
+So, do we swallow spiders in our sleep?
+Absolutely not!
 This one was actually conjured up by a columnist to prove that people will believe anything they read online.
 And apparently, she was right.